kitnil/awesome/README.md

 - [Mailspring](https://github.com/Foundry376/Mailspring) - :love_letter: A beautiful, fast and maintained fork of @Nylas Mail by one of the original authors.
 - [draggable](https://github.com/Shopify/draggable) - The JavaScript Drag & Drop library your grandparents warned you about.
 - [teachable-machine](https://github.com/googlecreativelab/teachable-machine) - Explore how machine learning works, live in the browser.
 No coding required.
-- [HTMLHint](https://github.com/yaniswang/HTMLHint) - A Static Code Analysis Tool for HTML
+- [HTMLHint](https://github.com/thedaviddias/HTMLHint) - ⚙️ The Static Code Analysis Tool you need for your HTML
 - [org-mode-parser](https://github.com/daitangio/org-mode-parser) - An org mode parser for nodejs
 - [syntaxhighlighter](https://github.com/syntaxhighlighter/syntaxhighlighter) - SyntaxHighlighter is a fully functional self-contained code syntax highlighter developed in JavaScript.
 - [prism](https://github.com/PrismJS/prism) - Lightweight, robust, elegant syntax highlighting.